oaripay/ebsi-core-services/tests/README.md

 GIT_COMMIT=123 yarn docker-build:all --progress=plain --parallel=1
 ```

-You can replace `GIT_COMMIT=123` with any value you want, just make sure to re-use the same value later.
+You can replace `GIT_COMMIT=123` with any value you want, just make sure to reuse the same value later.

 Next, in the `tests` folder, run: